inet-framework/inet/showcases/tsn/trafficshaping/asynchronousshaper/doc/index.rst

 In the switch:

+- We disable the forwarding of 802.1Q C-tags.
+The server doesn't have a :ned:`Ieee8021qProtocol` module, and would otherwise drop all packets due to unknown protocol.
 - We configure the stream decoder to decode the streams by the PCP number.

 Here is the relevant configuration: